sps992/Bliss_Blinds/README.md

-# Bliss_Blinds
+# Bliss Blinds
-New Website Progress
+New website for local soft furnishing company, using the bootstrap 3.3.7 framework.
+Lets get busy...